Textualize/textual/docs/guide/queries.md

 !!! tip

-    The second parameter allows type-checkers like MyPy know the exact return type.
+    The second parameter allows type-checkers like MyPy to know the exact return type.
 Without it, MyPy would only know the result of `query_one` is a Widget (the base class).

 ## Making queries